 A few rotating outdoor play buckets we have are Megablocks (which are a surprising hit for all ages), the baby pool and water toys, and fort building materials.
-Here’s a printable list of many more outdoor activity buckets that your kids might enjoy.
+Here’s a long list of many more outdoor activity buckets and how we use the outdoor rotation technique.

 6. Make an outdoor activity jar

 This idea works well for kids who have a hard time making decisions or who need some initial guidance in their play.
 You could fill a jar with pieces of paper each listing an outdoor play idea.
 They choose an idea and head out.
 Have the kids help come up with the outdoor play ideas.
 If you want this jar to be successful without your involvement, then make the ideas easy to act on.
 For example, go to the park for 15 minutes (assuming your kids are allowed to go alone), water the plants, build an airport in the sandbox, set up a water gun shooting range, pick a dandelion bouquet.
 Some other ideas might include sidewalk chalk, bubbles, balls, Frisbees, and water tables.